 (5) In this section —

-(a) “eligible person” and “public patient” have the same meanings as they have in the Commonwealth Act; and
+(a) eligible person and public patient have the same meanings as they have in the Commonwealth Act; and

-(b) “Commonwealth Minister” has the same meaning as “Commonwealth Minister for Health” has in section 27(4) of the Commonwealth Act.
+(b) Commonwealth Minister has the same meaning as “Commonwealth Minister for Health” has in section 27(4) of the Commonwealth Act.

 (6) This section ceases to have effect on a day to be fixed by proclamation.